-Any alleged abuse by an employee may be a proper subject for a Special Conference.
+Any alleged abuse of sick leave days by an employee may be a proper subject for a Special Conference and abuse of sick leave days by an employee may warrant corrective disciplinary action.

 With the Chancellor's (or designee) approval, classified employees shall be allowed to donate accrued sick days to other classified employees in serious circumstances, limited to a gravely ill bargaining unit member, documented by a physician.
 Each bargaining unit member may donate no more than a total of six (6) sick days per fiscal year.